spsforks/QB64-Wiki/READ.md

 ## Example(s)

-*Example 1:* Placing data into an array.
+Placing data into an array.

 ```vb